 Jesus said to the Galilean fishermen, “Follow me, and I will make you fishers of men.”
 They immediately left their nets and followed Him (Matthew 4:19–20).
-And they began a journey which took them to the place where others would call them Christian.
+And they began a journey that took them to the place where others would call them Christian.

 Commitment to the will of God expresses itself in your home, on your job, and everywhere else.
 To be genuinely Christian means that your life is surrendered to the will of the Master.

 If a person is genuinely Christian, they will serve the Lord.

 Jesus said, “I must work the works of Him who sent Me while it is day; the night is coming when no one can work” (9:4).
 My favorite description of Jesus’ life is that He “went about doing good and healing all who were oppressed by the devil, for God was with Him” (Acts 10:38).

 Many inactive people are on membership rolls, but an inactive Christian is a contradiction of terms.
 When we stop serving Christ, we cease being Christian.
 Our good works don’t keep us saved, but if we are genuinely Christian, we will do good for Jesus’ sake.
 “Therefore, as we have opportunity, let us do good to all, especially to those who are of the household of faith” (Galatians 6:10).
 Christians deliberately do good with humility, gratitude, and without display.